SLODIEN88/MechaCar_Statistical_Analysis/README.md

   ![image](https://user-images.githubusercontent.com/96274446/163299845-7592727b-fe3b-4626-9bad-1cdf7e5f9ce9.png)

   ![image](https://user-images.githubusercontent.com/96274446/163299684-ca76c261-8365-48b2-a802-0e99165d34f0.png)

 As we can see from the above, the current manufacturing data meets the 100 PSI (pounds per square inch) variance limitation and the design specifications for all the lots in total.
 However, when separated by Lots, LOT 3 is showing a higher variance which might because the lots are not specific, they are chosen randomly.
+These metrics include vehicle length, weight, spoiler angle, ground clearance, AWD Capabilities, MPG and PSI.

 ## T-Tests on Suspension Coils
 >   t.test(susp_coil$PSI, mu = 1500)